geopython/pycsw/docs/testing.rst

 expected.

 Tests can be run locally as part of the development cycle.
-They are also run on pycsw's `Travis`_ continuous integration server against all pushes and pull requests to the code repository.
+They are also run on pycsw's `GitHub Actions`_ continuous integration setup against all pushes and pull requests to the code repository.